akpaevj/dashboard/README.md

 # Dashboard

 Plugin adds a new item to the top menu and is presented as a dashboard that contains issues and their statuses in columns.
-It's available to move issue cards between statuses, going to the issue by clicking on the issue card, changing statuses and projects colors.
+Available a moving of issue cards between statuses, going to the issue by clicking on the issue card, changing statuses and projects colors.

 #### Supported languages:
 - Russian